French ironclad Magenta: Armament and protection

 The main battery of the Magenta class consisted of sixteen 194 mm Modèle 1858–60 smoothbore muzzle-loading guns, thirty-four 164.7 mm Modèle 1858–60 rifled muzzle-loading (RML) guns and a pair of 225 mm RML howitzers on two gun decks.
 All of the 194 mm guns and ten of the 164.7 mm guns were mounted on the lower gun deck on the broadside.
 The remaining 164.7 mm guns and the 225 mm howitzers were positioned on the upper gun deck; the former on the broadside, but the latter were placed on pivot mounts as chase guns fore and aft.
 In the late 1860s all of the guns on the lower gun deck were removed and their armament was changed to four 240 mm RMLs and eight 194 mm smoothbores, two each of the latter fore and aft as chase guns on the upper gun deck.
-Their final armament consisted of ten 240 mm Modèle 1864–66 guns and four 194 mm guns as chase guns fore and aft.
+Their final armament consisted of ten Canon de 24 C modèle 1864 and four 194 mm guns as chase guns fore and aft.

 The Magentas had a full-length waterline belt that consisted of wrought-iron plates 120 mm thick.
 Above the belt both gun decks were protected with 109 mm of armor, but the ends of the ships were unprotected.